-Bone marrow tests are carried out to find out whether abnormal plasma cells are present in the bone marrow, and in what proportion to normal plasma cells.
+Bone marrow tests are carried out to determine whether abnormal plasma cells are present in the bone marrow, and in what proportion to normal plasma cells.

 Samples are taken from the liquid of the bone marrow (bone marrow aspiration) and the solid part (bone marrow biopsy).
 Both are usually taken by needle from the hip bone, under local anaesthetic.
-The samples are examined under the microscope by a pathologist, who is trained in evaluating cells and tissues.
+The samples are examined under the microscope by a pathologist, a doctor who is trained to evaluate cells and tissues.
 Normal bone marrow contains less than 5% of (normal) plasma cells.
 Myeloma patients may have between 10-90% of abnormal plasma cells.

-Another type of bone marrow testing to assist in the diagnosis of myeloma is recommended in recently updated guidelines from the International Myeloma Working Group of the International Myeloma Foundation5.
+Another type of bone marrow testing used to assist in the diagnosis of myeloma has been recommended in recently updated guidelines from the International Myeloma Working Group of the International Myeloma Foundation3.
 This is called FISH testing (fluorescence in situ hybridisation).

-The test is carried out on a small part of the same bone marrow sample as the biopsy.
-It is able to identify specific genetic abnormalities in the DNA of plasma cells which were formed when the cells were developing.
-These genetic changes (mutations) occur spontaneously and the type of mutation indicates whether the myeloma should be treated as standard risk or high risk.
+The test is carried out on a small part of the same bone marrow sample taken during the biopsy.
+FISH testing can identify specific genetic abnormalities in the DNA of plasma cells that were formed when the cells were developing.
+These genetic changes (mutations) occur spontaneously, and the type of mutation indicates whether the myeloma should be treated as standard risk or high risk.